 You can calculate how much tax you could save as a couple by visiting https://www.tax.service.gov.uk/marriage-allowance-application/benefit-calculator

 You should call the Income Tax helpline instead if you receive other income such as dividends, savings or benefits from your job.
-You can also call HMRC on 0300 200 3300 if you do not know what your taxable income is.
+You can also call HMRC on 0300 200 3300 if you do not know what your taxable income is and also to cancel marriage allowance.

 When you transfer some of your Personal Allowance to your husband, wife or civil partner you might have to pay more tax yourself, but you could still pay less as a couple.